instacart/truetime-android/README.md

 ## Notes/tips:

-* You want to `initClient` only once per device restart.
+* You want to `initialize` only once per device restart.
 This means as long as your device is not restarted, TrueTime needs to be initialized only once.
 * Preferable use dependency injection (like [Dagger](http://square.github.io/dagger/)) and create a TrueTime @Singleton object
 * TrueTime was built to be accurate "enough", hence the use of [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP).
 If you want to get sub-millisecond accuracy then you probably want to use [NTP](https://www.meinbergglobal.com/english/faq/faq_37.htm).TrueTime provides the building blocks for this.
 We welcome PRs if you think you can do this with TrueTimeRx pretty easily :).